 |CLEP||yes||elective & required||see Transfer Policy (item 3 above) and the section on Credit for Prior Learning under University Curriculum|

-|Excelsior College Exams||yes||required||evaluated individually by the Office of the Registrar and Nursing Dept.|
+|Excelsior College Exams||yes||required||evaluated individually by the Registrar's Office and Nursing Dept.|

-|Military Credit (ACE Guide to the Evaluation of Educational Experiences in the Armed Services)||yes||elective & required||evaluated individually by the Office of the Registrar|
+|Military Credit (ACE Guide to the Evaluation of Educational Experiences in the Armed Services)||yes||elective & required||evaluated individually by University Admissions|

-|Noncollegiate Work Accredited by ACE||yes||elective||evaluated individually by the Office of the Registrar|
+|Non-collegiate Work Accredited by ACE||yes||elective||evaluated individually by University Admissions|

 Evaluation of Transfer Credits

 Upon receipt of a final evaluation, the transfer student should review its contents carefully.
-If the student has any questions or feels there is an error, University Admissions must be advised within 30 days.
+If the student has any questions or feels there is an error, Admissions must be advised within 30 days.

 Transfer students are subject to the Core Curriculum and major requirements that are currently in effect for the class (that is, the catalog year) in which they are admitted.
-These students have the option, however, of following the Core Curriculum/General Education and major requirements that were in effect at the time they were initially admitted as degree candidates at their original institution, provided that continuous enrollment has been maintained.
+Students have the option, however, of following the Core Curriculum/General Education and major requirements that were in effect at the time they were initially admitted as degree candidates at their original institution, provided that continuous enrollment has been maintained.
 Continuous enrollment has been defined as follows: must be, or have been, enrolled at an institution of higher education; must have had no more than two sequential years of non-enrollment; and must complete the baccalaureate degree in no more than 10 years from initial enrollment as a degree-seeking student at an institution of higher education.
 Students who have not completed graduation requirements within 10 years should meet with an academic adviser to determine the most appropriate set of requirements.
 If a change of catalog is desired, students should submit a Catalog Selection Petition Form to the Registrar’s Customer Service Center, Enrollment Services room 223 (prior to the completion of their first term at TU).